Viasat/halite/doc/halite/tutorial/halite_vending.md

  :snackCount 15}
 ```

-However, this is not a valid initial state.
+The following is not a valid initial state.

 ```clojure
 {:$type :tutorials.vending/InitialVending$v1,